jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 3. Wrap this (as shown in Lab0) in another entity to compile for board use.
 Map the inputs to press buttons and connect the outputs of the LED.

-4.Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the led.
+4. Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the led.

 ### Add the source file